AnthonyBloomer/daftlistings/README.md

 # Daftlistings

-Python library that enables Programmatic interaction with [Daft.ie](https://daft.ie)
+A library that enables programmatic interaction with [Daft.ie](https://daft.ie)

 ## Installation